sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 ...
 ```

-Bogofilter scores every mail on its spammyneess and it can operate in two-state (spam, not spam) or tri-state mode (spam, not spam and unsure).
-I want to use tri-state mode and the chosen the following thresholds to create three intervals
+Bogofilter scores every mail on its spammyness and it can operate in two-state (spam, not spam) or tri-state mode (spam, not spam and unsure).
+I want to use tri-state mode and the following thresholds to create three intervals

 - [0..0.6) - not spam
 - (0.6..0.85) - unsure